 Using a tool like Venngage’s drag-and-drop decision tree maker makes it easy to go back and edit your decision tree as new possibilities are explored.

-Decision trees visually demonstrate cause-and-effect relationships, providing a simplified view of a potentially complicated process.
+Decision tree diagrams visually demonstrate cause-and-effect relationships, providing a simplified view of a potentially complicated process.
 Decision trees are also straightforward and easy to understand, even if you’ve never created one before.

-HOT TIP: If you’d like to present your decision tree to others who may be involved in the process, a professionally designed template can go a long way.
+Design tip: If you’d like to present your decision tree to others who may be involved in the process, a professionally designed Smart template can go a long way.

 Venngage offers a selection of decision tree templates to choose from, and we’re always adding more to our templates library.